fosspill/FFXIV_Modding_Tool/README.md

 **This project is NOT affiliated with FFXIV_TexTools_UI**

-Depends on the *[xivModdingFramework](https://github.com/liinko/xivModdingFramework)* by the one and only Liinko.
+Depends on the development version of *[xivModdingFramework](https://github.com/esrinzou/xivModdingFramework/)* by the one and only Liinko.

 # Current Status: Working but missing some features